 Problem Possible Cause - Solution The Wireless LAN/Bluetooth modules cannot be detected.
 The modules are off as the computer is in Airplane Mode.
-Check the LED indicator \( \rightarrow \) to see if it is in Airplane Mode (see "LED Indicators" on page 1 - 9).
-Use the Fn + F11 key combination to toggle Airplane Mode on/off (see Table 1 - 4, on page 1 - 20).
+Check the LED indicator \(\rightarrow \) to see if it is in Airplane Mode (see "LED Indicators" on page 1-9).
+Use the Fn + F11 key combination to toggle Airplane Mode on/off (see Table 1 - 5, on page 1 - 20).
 The PC Camera module cannot be detected.
 The module is off.
 Press the Fn + F10 key combination in order to enable the module (see "Function Keys & Visual Indicators" on page 1 - 20).
 Run the camera application to view the camera picture.
 The Wireless LAN/Bluetooth modules cannot be configured.
 The driver(s) for the module(s) have not been installed.
 Make sure you have installed the driver for the appropriate module (see the instructions for the appropriate module in "Wireless LAN Module" on page 6 - 21 and/or "Bluetooth & WLAN Combo Module" on page 6 - 39).
 A file cannot be copied to/from a connected Bluetooth device.
 The transfer of data between the computer and a Bluetooth enabled device is supported in one direction only (simultaneous data transfer is not supported).
 If you are copying a file from your computer to a Bluetooth enabled device, you will not be able to copy a file from the Bluetooth enabled device to your computer until the file transfer process has been completed

 Problem Possible Cause - Solution The computer is off (or in Sleep Mode) but powered by the AC/DC adapter plugged in to a working outlet, or by battery with a capacity above 20%.
-I have plugged a device into the powered USB port in order to charge it, but the device is not charging.
-The port is not powered on.
-Toggle power to the port using the Fn + power button combination.
+I have plugged a device into the powered USB port in order to charge it, but the device is not charging. button combination.
 This function may not work with certain external USB compliant devices (check your device's documentation).
-If this is the case, power the computer on and connect the external USB device in order to charge it.
-Note that this function is designed to help charge USB compliant devices, but is not designed to allow their operation.
-No sound can be heard through an HDMI connected display.
+If this is the case, power the computer on and No sound can be heard through an HDMI connected display.
 You have not configured the HDMI audio output.
-See "G-SYNC" on page C - 19.
+See "G-SYNC" on page C - 25.
 Audio Volume is too low when listening through headphones.
 You have set the Speaker Configuration to 5.1 or 7.1 Speaker.
 It is recommended that you set the Speaker Configuration to Stereo (not to 5.1 or 7.1 Speaker) when listening through headphones in order to maximize audio quality.
 See "Audio Features" on page 2 - 4.
 The Sound Blaster audio controls don't work when the system is connected to an external display through an HDMI/ Display Port cable.
 Note that Sound Blaster Audio will be disabled when you are connecting to an external display through an HDMI or Display Port connection.
-See "Sound Blaster Audio & HDMI/Display Port" on page C - 28.
+See "Sound Blaster Audio & HDMI/Display Port" on page C - 7.
 The fingerprint reader has problems scanning fingers.
 When fingers are wet or sweaty the software application may have difficulty reading a scanned finger.
 Make sure your fingers are clean and dry when attempting to scan them across the sensor for detection.